azjerei/portfolio/README.md

 This will start the app on port **4200**.

+#### Kotlin

+Built with JavaFX using Kotlin, this app will consume the quote served by the active service.

+Due to the complexity of executing Java in Docker, this is not possible.
+The best way to run the app is to download IntelliJ and take it from there.

 #### NextJS

 Built with NextJS and TypeScript, this app will consume the quote served by the active service.